-- Develop more technicians through Apprenticeships - Incorporate the latest developments in metal processing National Occupational Standards (NOS) at Level 3 - Provide greater unit flexibility through the QCF - Provide a metal processing pathway that meets manufacturing employers needs - Help improve recruitment and retention rates within the industry by offering appropriate career progression - Improve productivity rates and profitability (increased GVA per person) - Address current skills gaps and shortages - · Address future skills demands - To better address equality and diversity within the sector as defined above in the framework summary above - · To tackle the age profile within the sub-sector - To help reduce the carbon footprint by maximising efficiency and eliminating waste - Increase the level of general literacy and numeracy through transferable skills - Provide a pathway into higher level Metal Processing and Allied Operations careers and training - To provide a pathway to foundation degree and undergraduate programmes for those who choose this route

-• Develop apprentices employability and skills making them more attractive to all employers whichever career they choose.
+- Develop more operators and semi-skilled people through Foundation Apprenticeships - Incorporate the latest developments in metal processing National Occupational Standards (NOS) at Level 2 - Provide greater unit flexibility through the QCF - Provide a metal processing pathway that meets engineering employers needs - Help improve recruitment and retention rates within the industry by offering appropriate career progression - Improve productivity rates and profitability (increased GVA per person) - Address current skills gaps and shortages in operator and semi-skilled roles - Address future skills demands - To better address equality and diversity within the sector as defined above in the framework summary above - To tackle the age profile within the sub-sector. - To help reduce the carbon footprint by maximising efficiency and eliminating waste - Increase the level of general literacy and numeracy through Essential Skills Wales - Provide a career pathway into higher level Metal Processing and Allied Operations careers and training - To provide a pathway to Metal Processing and Allied Operations Apprenticeship programme for those who choose this route - Develop apprentices employability and skills making them more attractive to all employers whichever career they choose.